The Best Bluetooth Headphones

 If we must nitpick, we’ll admit they’re a little boring in the looks department for a pair that costs $329.
 But Bose offers a custom version so you can spice things up with your favorite color combinations.
 It’ll cost you an extra $100 though.
 Looks aside, the Bose QuietComfort 35 are a comfortable, convenient, and great-sounding pair of over-ear headphones.

 Like the Bose, the Jabras sound great without causing discomfort, but they have a sleeker, lighter design and don’t surround the ears.
 The most surprising part?
-They only cost $100.
+They're under $100.

 With such a low price, we thought the Jabra might skimp on useful features or have a short battery life.
 Nope.
 The Jabras have all the standard features you’d expect from Bluetooth headphones, the luxury of multipoint pairing, and last for a respectable 8 hours.
 Compared to the Beats Solo 3’s insane 40 hours of battery life, the Jabra may seem inferior.
 But we’re not convinced a longer battery life is worth an extra $200.
 Plus, charging the Jabras is as easy as plugging in a micro-USB cable, and they come with an audio cord so you can still listen if the batteries die.
 It’s a thoughtful inclusion that’s music to our ears.
 Literally.